-Take advantage of your consumer's right to request that credit bureaus disclose all information on your credit report.
+Helps you take advantage of your right to request that credit bureaus disclose all information on your credit report.

-Assert your right to an accurate credit report, which includes only accurate, complete, and verifiable information.
+Asserts your right to an accurate credit report, which includes only complete and verifiable information.

-Have credit bureaus remove any information that is erroneous, outdated, or otherwise cannot be verified, as allowed according to the FCRA.
+Credit bureaus may remove information that is erroneous, outdated, or otherwise cannot be verified, as allowed according to the FCRA.

 Accurate information can be added back to your credit report even after removal if the creditor can verify its accuracy.

-Understand that a new debt collection agency may add outstanding debts to your credit report at any time.
+New debt collection agencies may add outstanding debts to your credit report at any time.

 You can't eliminate obligations to repay a legitimate debt, even if a letter removes it from your credit report.

 Where the 609 Letter Comes From

 - All the information in their credit report

 - The source of the information